gogs/gogs/docs/Quick_Start.md

 - Run test: switch work directory to gopm project, and execute command `go test` to build and test commands automatically(for now, tested commands are `gopm install`, `gopm remove`).
 - Add gopm project path to your environment variable `PATH` in order to execute it in other directories.

-**Attention** You can actually put binary in any path that has already existed in $PATH, so you don't need to add a new path to $PATH again.
+**Attention** If you install from source, you can actually put binary in any path that has already existed in $PATH, so you don't need to add a new path to $PATH again.

 ### Download binary